 Prints made of solidified resin tend to be slightly soft and sticky.
 To reach optimal surface properties, it is necessary to wash, dry and cure the print.
-We recommend using our own Curing and Washing Machine (CW1 for short).
-It's a 3-in-1 device: it can wash the object in isopropyl alcohol, dry it using hot air and cure it with UV light - all in a matter of minutes and without any extra hassle.
+We recommend using our own Curing and Washing Machine (CW1S for short).
+It's a 4-in-1 device: it can wash the object in isopropyl alcohol, dry it using hot air and cure it with UV light - all in a matter of minutes and without any extra hassle.
+It can also preheat your resins to optimal working temperature.